irods/irods/manual.rst

 Acquire a certificate for the server
 ####################################

 The certificate can be either from a trusted CA (internal or external), or can be self-signed (common for development and testing).
 To request a certificate from a CA, create your certificate signing request, and then follow the instructions given by the CA. When running the 'openssl req' command, some questions will be asked about what to put in the certificate.
 The locality fields do not really matter from the point of view of verification, but you probably want to try to be accurate.
-What is important, especially since this is a certificate for a server host, is to make sure to use the FQDN of the server as the "common name" for the certificate (should be the same name that clients use as their irodsHost), and do not add an email address.
+What is important, especially since this is a certificate for a server host, is to make sure to use the FQDN of the server as the "common name" for the certificate (should be the same name that clients use as their `irods_host`), and do not add an email address.
 If you are working with a CA, you can also put host aliases that users might use to access the host in the 'subjectAltName' X.509 extension field if the CA offers this capability.

 To generate a Certificate Signing Request that can be sent to a CA, run the 'openssl req' command using the previously generated key::